practicaldsc/fa24/faqs.md

 ### Why does the multiple linear regression model with two features look like a plane?

 When we perform multiple linear regression with two features, we take information from two independent variables and predict some value for our target variable.
-Let's think about this relates to a plane, both algebraically and geometrically.
+Let's think about this as it relates to a plane, both algebraically and geometrically.

 Algebraically, if our features are $$x_1$$ and $$x_2$$, our prediction function takes the form